Zill O'll

-is a turn-based role-playing video game developed by Koei's Team-Infinite for the PlayStation, and the first in the Zill O'll series.
+is a role-playing video game developed and published by Koei for the PlayStation.
 It saw a Japan-only release on October 7, 1999, and a re-release in 2000 under the "Koei the Best" line.
 A remake called Zill O'll Infinite was released in 2009 on the PlayStation 2, and a prequel, Trinity: Souls of Zill O'll was released in 2010 for PlayStation 3.

-While superficially similar to Final Fantasy, the game has character creation and a nonlinear scenario system that allows the plot, including the ending, to be affected by player decisions, with time passing when moving from place to place. non-player characters can die depending on the player's involvement in their quest.
+While superficially similar to Final Fantasy franchises, the game has character creation and a nonlinear scenario system that allows the plot, including the ending, to be affected by player decisions, with time passing when moving from place to place. non-player characters can die depending on the player's involvement in their quest.
 Nevertheless, it was poorly received in the West and seen as a Final Fantasy clone, ultimately never being localized.

 Release

 Zill O'll was the 4th best-selling video game in Japan for the week between October 4, 1999 and October 10, 1999.